Topics Map > Instructional Services

 - The printer has exceeded its recommended maximum monthly page volume by a factor of 12 (lifetime pages printed).

-- The printer manufacturer no longer provides replacement parts or services for the printer's model.
+- The printer manufacturer no longer provides one or more of the following for the printer's model: replacement parts, services, or updated drivers.